jacobg1/archive-search/README.md

     'week',
     'year'
   ],
-  max: 500,  // the max results to return from search
+  max: 500,  // the max results to return from search (optional)
-  sortBy: { // which fields to sort by and whether to sort ascending or descending
+  sortBy: { // which fields to sort by and whether to sort ascending or descending (optional)
     year: 'asc',
     downloads: 'asc',
     title: 'desc'